Bjorn99/nucleotide-counting-methods/grep_nt_ct.md

 ## Prerequisites

 - Make sure you have grep installed.
 A bit of terminal knowledge is engouh.
+- Open terminal or command prompt.
+- Navigate to the directory where the file is saved.

 ## Using `grep` to Count Nucleotides in Text Files